klaarnut/user-docs/en/admin-interface.md

 -   **Visibility**

     Set this page to be visible to the visitors you want.
 There are 3 mains to concern.

     _Public_ : every page’s visibility is “Public” to be visible to EVERYONE by default.

     _All Members_ : set this page to be accessed and visible to only those who registered to your website as members, or those you added them as members by yourself.

     _Restricted Members_ : aside from setting page to be visible to those all members on your website, you can also restricted members by giving role to them as User or VIP.

-    -_User_, is the role for those visitors who registered to be your website members.
+    - **User**, is the role for those visitors who registered to be your website members.
 Every registered user is User.

-    -_VIP_, the more privileged role you set to some User as VIP.
+    - **VIP**, the more privileged role you set to some User as VIP.
 Select this will restrict to only those VIP to see this page.

 ### Site